SOUGATA-PARIA/javascript_progress/README.md

-# c_programming
+# java_script
-a repository for saving code practiced for college semester on c language
+a repository for saving code practiced for learning javascript